Verschiedene Aufnahmemethoden = unterschiedliche Wirkungen

 Conclusion: The journey determines the high

 How cannabis works depends not only on the dose, but also on how it enters the body .
-Fat delays absorption, alcohol accelerates it, and sugar combines both.
-Understanding the absorption route allows you to precisely control the effects, duration, and intensity – and experience cannabis in a more controlled way than ever before.
+Fat delays and prolongs its effects, sublingual administration accelerates them, and sugary products can combine both.
+Understanding this route allows for much more precise control over the effects and their duration.

 Frequently Asked Questions (FAQ)